wulf-an/main-jar/ai_prompt.md

 Objective: Improve communication, interview skills, and confidence.

 "Act as a professional HR interviewer for my dream job.
 Ask me 10 interview questions one at a time.
 After each answer, evaluate my response based on clarity, confidence, grammar, and content.
 Suggest an improved answer and explain how I can make it more impactful.
 At the end, give me an overall score out of 10 and three key areas I should improve."

+## AI Job Interview (30 minutes)
+Act as an experienced HR interviewer for the role of CyberSecurity.
+Ask me one interview question at a time and wait for my response before asking the next question.
+After 8 questions, evaluate my communication skills, confidence, vocabulary, grammar, clarity, professionalism, and suggest how I can improve for a real interview.